9623D-Double-Vision/DoubleVisionNB/README.md

 ### 5/4/23
 Elliott started cadding a new drive train which includes lifted wheels due to the old drive train was unable to traverse the middle bar so with the added height it allows the robot to access the other side of the field without having to go through the neutral zone. saving time during the match.

+### 5/8/23
+Elliott modelled the catapult more, aswell as some arm bracing for the catapult for support
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/IMG_9007.JPG">
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/IMG_9057.JPG">
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/IMG_9058.JPG">